 Studying programmer resume samples, like the examples below, will also allow you to gain a stronger understanding of the information you’ll need to include, the format you’ll use, and the kind of mistakes you’ll need to avoid.
 Not to mention, the subsections in this article can also help you understand the resume creation process.

 2What to Include in a Programmer Resume

 As you probably know, programming is a profession that differs widely from job to job and employer to employer.
-Following on from that fact, your own resume will reflect the specific requirements of your target position and your target company.
-You’ll also need to vary the content of each resume section based on your level of experience, your credentials and your long term career plans.
+Your own resume will need to reflect the specific requirements of your target position and your target company.
+You’ll also need to vary the content of each resume section based on your level of experience, your credentials, and your long-term career plans.

 In short, there’s no single right way to create an application in this diverse field.
 But as you can see while reviewing this collection of programmer resume samples, there are a few basic details that every job seeker should include in his or her own document.
 You can start by breaking your resume down into these nearly universal subsections: